aquasecurity/tracee/Readme.md

 * Easy configuration through Tracee Policies
 * Kubernetes native user experience that is targetted at cluster administrators

 > We release new features and changes on a regular basis.
-Learn more about the letest release in our [discussions.](https://github.com/aquasecurity/tracee/discussions)
+Learn more about the latest release in our [discussions.](https://github.com/aquasecurity/tracee/discussions)

 To learn more about Tracee, check out the [documentation](https://aquasecurity.github.io/tracee/latest/docs/overview/).